Environmental Protection Agency (EPA).

 B. Toxicological Points of Departure/Levels of Concern

-Once a pesticide's toxicological profile is determined, EPA identifies toxicological points of departure (POD) and levels of concern to use in evaluating the risk posed by human exposure to the pesticide.
+Once a pesticide's toxicological profile is determined, EPA identifies toxicological points of departure (POD) and levels of concern (LOC) to use in evaluating the risk posed by human exposure to the pesticide.
 For hazards that have a threshold below which there is no appreciable risk, the toxicological POD is used as the basis for derivation of reference values for risk assessment.
-PODs are developed based on a careful analysis of the doses in each toxicological study to determine the dose at which no adverse effects are observed (the NOAEL) and the lowest dose at which adverse effects of concern are identified (the LOAEL).
+PODs are developed based on a careful analysis of the doses in each toxicological study to determine the dose at which no adverse effects are observed the NOAEL and the lowest dose at which adverse effects of concern are identified the LOAEL.
 Uncertainty/safety factors are used in conjunction with the POD to calculate a safe exposure level—generally referred to as a population-adjusted dose (PAD) or a reference dose (RfD)—and a safe margin of exposure (MOE).
 For non-threshold risks, the Agency assumes that any amount of exposure will lead to some degree of risk.
 Thus, the Agency estimates risk in terms of the probability of an occurrence of the adverse effect expected in a lifetime.
 For more information on the general principles EPA uses in risk characterization and a complete description of the risk assessment process, see http://www.epa.gov/pesticides/factsheets/riskassess.htm.
-A summary of the toxicological endpoints for used for human risk assessment is shown in Table 1 of this unit.

 C. Exposure Assessment

 1. Dietary exposure from food and feed uses.
-In evaluating dietary exposure to isopyrazam, EPA considered exposure under the petitioned-for tolerances as well as all existing isopyrazam tolerances in 40 CFR 180.654.
+In evaluating dietary exposure to isopyrazam, EPA considered exposure under the petitioned-for tolerances.
 EPA assessed dietary exposures from isopyrazam in food as follows:

 2. Dietary exposure from drinking water.
-An assessment of residues in drinking water is not needed for isopyrazam because there is no drinking water exposure associated with the existing (banana) and proposed uses (apple and peanut) which are all non-domestic.
+An assessment of residues in drinking water is not needed because there is no drinking water exposure associated with the establishment of a tolerance on imported crops.

 3. From non-dietary exposure.
 The term “residential exposure” is used in this document to refer to non-occupational, non-dietary exposure (e.g., for lawn and garden pest control, indoor pest control, termiticides, and flea and tick control on pets).
 Isopyrazam is not registered for any specific use patterns that would result in residential exposure.